TIY-LR-FEE-2015-June/book/resources/sails-intro.md

 Behind all of Sails.js there are things called Blueprints.
 Blueprints describe how the application should act if there is nothing overriding the default (or turning them off via configuration).

-The first API that we directly are interacting with are the API action Blueprints.
+The first Blueprint that you are interacting with are the API action Blueprints which build out how default APIs behave with Sails.js.
-If we do not create explicit routes to override them, the API action blueprints will be available if there is a model and matching controller.
+If you do not create explicit routes to override them, the API action blueprints will be available if there is a model and matching controller.
 Then from there, Sails automatically creates different controller methods for the following actions:

 * `find` - Available via a `GET` request to the root of your resource `/users/` - This will show all of the records for a model, also can optionally paginate and do rough searches using query parameters.